anssiko/showy/README.md

 *Showy is an image viewer on the Web for viewing your local files online.*

-Showy uses some of the latest features of the web platform such as File API, Blob URLs, &lt;input type=range&gt;, DnD, CSS Tranforms, and others.
-It has been developed with Chrome 24, and it may not work well in other browsers yet.
+Showy uses some of the latest features of the web platform such as File API, Blob URLs, &lt;input type=range&gt;, DnD, CSS Transforms, and others.
 The app is almost fully keyboard-driven in addition to usual touch and mouse controls.

 Showy, your flamboyant image viewer on the Web.

+## Browser support

+Tested with Chrome 24, Firefox 17, Safari 6, and Internet Explorer 10.
+May work with earlier versions of Chrome and Firefox, and some other modern browsers too.

 ## Backlog

-* test with other browsers than Chrome
 * Blob URL workaround for unsupported browsers
 * key bindings for zoom
 * scroll thumbnails view to focused element